BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/PHP-SQL.md

 ## SQL Injection Vulnerability

 Imagine this cars database is being used for parking enforcement.
-A truck is driving through the parking lot with license plate reading cameras and it comes across this:
+An enforcement truck is driving through the parking lot with license plate reading cameras and it comes across this:
 ![Car with SQL injection license plate](/images/InjectionCar.png){:style="width: 30em;"}

 Our application has a SQL injection vulnerability.
 In the "License plate" field enter `' OR 0='0`.
 Make sure you get the quotes just right and click `Find`.
 It returns every car in the database.
 Potentially the law enforcement computer would be issuing tickets to everyone!